milindjagre/packt/README.md

 # packt
-This repository contains required data files for packt videos.
+This repository contains required data files for packt videos for the course name - Hadoop for Beginners.